 Prior to the VantageScore, each of the credit bureaus used their own credit scoring model which led to differences in credit scores even for the same credit report.

 In 2013, VantageScore released the 3.0 version of its credit score, which improved the predictiveness of the score and generated scores for millions of consumers who were previously unscoreable.
-The VantageScore 3.0 also adopted a 300 to 850 range.
+The VantageScore 3.0 also adopted a 300 to 850 range similar to that of the FICO score.

-VantageScore 3.0 calculates credit scores based on six key factors.
+VantageScore 3.0 calculates credit scores based on the following factors:

 Additionally, VantageScore 3.0 forgives consumers for delinquencies during natural disasters, rewards "high quality" consumers for paid off mortgages, excludes paid collections, and minimizes superficial boosting from authorized user piggybacking.